 - Chapter 2: Practical Development

 - Chapter 7: Customization

 - Chapter 8: Optimizing Craft

 - Chapter 10: Matrix and Long Form Content

 How can I get a site up and running quickly?
 How should I structure my project?
 What security measures can I implement?
 How can I best customize the CMS for the client?
 I answer these questions and more by drawing from our experience developing with Craft.

 I show you a sensible way to structure a Craft site for secure, no-nonsense development.
 It's the method Masuga Design uses to build Craft sites.

 How do you version control a Craft site with Git?
 What should you ignore?
 I answer these questions and more.

 Config settings, environment variables, and .env files.
 A setup for working locally and deploying remotely that isn't overly complex.

-From Craft Stack Exchange, to Mijingo, to Craft Link List and beyond, I discuss various Craft resources and their relative merits.
+From Craft Stack Exchange to Craft Link List and beyond, I discuss various Craft resources and their relative merits.